-The high level of toxins was discovered on Saturday.
+The high level of toxins was discovered Saturday.
 The toxins were suspected of coming from a harmful algae that blooms in Lake Erie, reported USA Today.

 Mayor Michael Collins warned residents that the drinking water is not yet cleared of the toxins, even though the level of toxins decreased.

 “First and foremost, residents must remain calm,” Collins said at a morning press conference.
-"All of the results continue to improve, which gives us hope.
-But this is not over yet."

 The water plants along Lake Erie supplies drinking water for 11 million people.
 In the last few years, there were concerns about the toxins in the water supply.
-The first reported case of toxins contaminating the water was last year when a township east of Toledo with about 2,000 citizens, were told to not use or bathe in their tap water.
+The first reported case of toxins contaminating the water was last year when a township east of Toledo with about 2,000 citizens, was told to not use or bathe in their tap water.

+People became frustrated with the water for clean water.
 Store shelves were left empty and citizens were forced to wait for hours as water was delivered from across the state to Toledo.
 It was also advised that residents should not boil the water, as it would increase the toxin’s concentration, reported the Washington Post.